Relocate a French Company to Israel

 The Israeli Tax System

 Every employee pays his monthly tax when it is directly deducted from his salary by his employer.
 The employer regularly passes on the tax to the tax authorities.
 As a result, it makes more sense to set hiring wages in gross and not net.
 To fix them in net would be to pay the salary of the employee in addition to the social charges.

 Israel has a large pool of competent French-speaking staff, allowing many offshore companies to be profitable and efficient.
-This is all the more true, given the large number of French companies that have opened structures such as call center or production in the field of the web, which are profitable and in constant development.
+This is all the more true, given the large number of French companies that have opened in Israel, such as call centers or web production companies, which are profitable and in constant development.

 Some employers wonder if they should immigrate to Israel (make aliyah) or not.
-Foreign shareholders are permitted to earn payment for work done within the Israeli structure.
+Foreign shareholders are permitted to earn payment for work done within the Israeli company.
 However, foreign shareholders are liable for an additional 20% tax on gross wages.

 Other tax information of interest: Corporate taxes are 23% and dividend taxes are 30%.